netscaler/ansible-collection-netscaleradc/docs/development/development-utilities.rst

 for the main module execution.
 Placeholders are marked by a single underscore "\_" or names that start with a single underscore.

-Replacing the placemholders, implementing the object bindings if there are any, and verifying and correcting the control flow are the most common manual steps that follow.
+Replacing the placeholders, implementing the object bindings if there are any, and verifying and correcting the control flow are the most common manual steps that follow.